-Whether you have a small backyard coop or a large flock, you’ll likely eventually end up with more eggs than you can eat.
+Whether you have a small backyard coop or a large flock, you’ll likely eventually possess more eggs than you can eat.
 But when you are collecting your own eggs, you won’t have a sell-by or expiration date to go by.

 So, what do you do, and how long can you keep your chickens’ eggs fresh?

-Let’s dive into the specifics and discuss how to give your eggs the longest shelf life.
+Let’s dive into more specifics and discuss how to give your yummy backyard eggs the best and lengthiest shelf life.

-If you keep a tidy, clean coop so that eggs are free of mud and muck when you collect them, you will not need to wash them.
-Unless eggs are filthy, it is better not to wash them at all.
+If you keep a tidy, clean coop so that eggs are free of mud and muck when you collect them, you will rarely need to wash them.
+Unless eggs are filthy, it is arguably better not to wash or clean them.

 If you have to wash eggs, rinse them in warm water.
 (Water 20 degrees warmer than the egg itself works perfectly.)
-You can also use unscented soap if necessary to gently scrub them free of dirt or excrement.
+You can also use unscented soap to scrub them free of dirt or excrement – should you wish.

-Whether you obtain your eggs from a farmers’ market or a friend or family member with a productive backyard flock, you will want to store them in the refrigerator to ensure that they retain maximum freshness and flavor.
+Whether you obtain your eggs from a farmers market or a friend or family member with a productive backyard flock, you will want to store them in the refrigerator to ensure they retain maximum freshness and flavor.

 However, because farm-fresh eggs are generally unwashed, their bloom or cuticle protects them.
 The bloom, also known as a cuticle, is a protective covering that seals the egg from oxygen and bacteria, helping it stay fresh for longer.

-Unwashed eggs can last for several months when you store them on the counter at room temperature.
+Unwashed eggs can last several months when you store them on the counter at room temperature.

-You only need to refrigerate eggs if you wash them or want to store them for more than a few weeks.
-Washing eggs removes the natural protective coating from the shell, allowing air and water to seep in.
+You only need to refrigerate backyard chicken eggs if you wash them or want to store them for more than a few weeks.
+Washing eggs removes the natural protective membrane from the shell, allowing air and water to seep in.
 However, even unwashed eggs last longer when you refrigerate them.

-So, the verdict is: washed eggs must go in the refrigerator, while you can store unwashed eggs at room temperature.
-Still, all eggs will last longer when you keep them chilled.
+So, washed eggs must go in the refrigerator, while you can store unwashed eggs at room temperature.
+Still, we advise storing all eggs in the fridge at 40 degrees Fahrenheit.

-Keeping eggs cool in the refrigerator helps to maintain their quality and allows them to last seven times longer.
+Keeping eggs chilled in the refrigerator helps to maintain their quality and allows them to last many months longer.

 While washing your farm fresh eggs reduces their shelf life significantly, in some cases, you may need to do it.
-For example, if the egg is particularly dirty and you can’t eat it right away, washing it may be the best option.
+For example, if the egg is ludicrously dirty and you can’t eat it immediately, washing it may be the best option.

 How to Test If an Egg Is Still Good – The Egg Freshness Test

-When hens are laying lots of eggs, it can be easy to lose track of their ages, but it’s super critical to stay on top of your eggs’ expiry dates.
-Otherwise, the growth of bacteria might take over – and no one wants food poisoning.
+When hens are laying lots of eggs, it can be easy to lose track of their ages, but it’s wise to stay on top of your egg’s expiration dates.

-A good trick to help you keep track is to write the harvest date on the shell with a pencil if you plan to store your eggs.
+A nifty trick to help you keep track is to write the harvest date on the shell with a pencil if you plan to store your eggs.
 Or – you can label each egg carton as you harvest eggs.

 And – if unsure how old your egg is, try the egg freshness test!
 This water trick is the best way to determine whether an egg is still fresh.
 There is no reason to find out the answer the smelly way!

-To determine if your eggs are still fresh enough to eat, perform the egg freshness test.
+Perform the egg freshness test to determine if your eggs are still fresh enough to eat.
 To test the egg quality, fill a medium-sized bowl with cool water, gently place the egg in the water, and see if it sinks or floats.

-- If the egg floats in the bowl of water, it is no longer good to eat.
+- If the egg floats in the water bowl, it is no longer ideal for eating.

-- If the egg sinks and lies horizontally on its side, it is perfectly good to eat.
+- If the egg sinks and lies horizontally on its side, it is likely perfectly fresh and safe to eat.

-- If it sinks but remains straight up, it is about three months old and should thus be eaten soon
+- If it sinks but remains straight up, it is about three months old and should thus get eaten soon.

 This test works because freshly laid eggs do not have an air bubble inside.
 As the egg ages, a bubble forms between the inner membrane and the shell, usually on the wide end of the egg.

-Eggshells are porous; over time, the yolk absorbs liquid from the albumen, and moisture and gas escape through the pores in the shell.
-This causes the air pocket to grow.
-Eventually, as the egg ages, it will also experience moisture loss, which will dry out the egg yolks and whites until they become crispy.
+Eggshells are porous.
+Over time, the yolk absorbs liquid from the albumen, and moisture and gas escape through the pores in the shell.
+This escaping gas causes the air pocket to grow.
+Eventually, as the egg ages, it will also experience moisture loss, drying out the egg yolks and whites until they become crispy.

-So, if the egg floats, air or moisture has moved into the egg through the shell, indicating that the egg is spoiled.
+So, if the egg floats, air or moisture has moved into the egg through the shell, indicating that the egg is old.

 Tips for Making Farm Fresh Eggs Last Longer

-Naturally, we all want to make good use of our farm-fresh eggs before they spoil!
-Luckily, there are a few simple ways to keep your eggs fresher for longer.
+Naturally, we all want to enjoy our farm-fresh eggs before they spoil!
+Luckily, there are a few simple ways to keep your eggs fresher longer.

-Here are a few handy tips to help you get the longest shelf-life from your eggs:
+Here are a few handy tips to help you get the lengthiest shelf-life from your eggs.

-- The optimal temperature for storing eggs is 45° F (7°C).
+- The optimal temperature for storing eggs is 40 degrees Fahrenheit (4.4 degrees Celsius).
 Keeping them at this temperature will maximize storage time.

 - Do not wash fresh eggs.
 Leave the bloom intact to preserve their freshness.
-If you are worried about hygiene, wash the egg right before using it.
+If you are worried about hygiene, wash the egg moments before using it.

 - Keeping a clean coop, with fresh bedding litter added to nesting areas regularly, helps keep eggs clean so you do not need to wash them.

-- Eggs can be cracked, separated, and stored in a freezer in a sealable container safely for as long as a year!
-You can place the egg whites or yolks in an ice cube tray.
+- Eggs can get safely cracked, mixed, and stored in a freezer in a sealable container for as long as a year!
+You could also place the mixed egg whites and yolks in an ice cube tray.
 Freezing eggs in ice cube trays is the ultimate egg storage hack!
 That way, you know how many eggs you have in your freezer at any time.